MicrosoftDocs/powerquery-docs/powerquery-docs/get-data-experience.md

 * The object selection pane is displayed on the left side of the window.
 The user can interact with and select these objects.
     >[!NOTE]
-    >For Power Query in Excel, you need to enable the multi-select option<!--Will the reader know how to do this?
-If it's an icon, can we supply it here? --> from the upper-left corner of the navigation window.
+    >For Power Query in Excel, you need to enable multiple selection<!--Edit is via Writing Style Guide, but maybe there's an icon or a command name that we can use instead?
+If not, will the reader know how to do this?  --> from the upper-left corner of the navigation window.
 * The data preview pane on the right side of the window shows a preview of the data from the object you selected.

 ![SQL Server connector navigator window](images/me-navigator.png "SQL Server connector navigator window")

 ### Table preview dialog box

-The table preview<!--Removed bold format because it doesn't seem to actually have this name (or any fixed name) in the UI.--> dialog box consists of only one section for the data preview.
+The table preview<!--Removed bold format because it doesn't seem to actually have this name (or any fixed name?) in the UI.--> dialog box consists of only one section for the data preview.
 An example of a connector that provides this experience and window is the [Folder](connectors/folder.md) connector.

 ![Table preview dialog box](images/combinefiles1.png "Table preview dialog box")

 ## 4. Query destination

-This is the stage where you specify where to load the query.
+This is the stage in which you specify where to load the query.
 The options vary from integration to integration, but the one option that's always available is loading data to the Power Query Editor to further transform and enrich the query.